Space1111E/Space1111E/README.md

 ## 👋 Welcome!
 I’m Elena

-Software tester focused on user experience, functionality, and clean reporting.
+Software tester focused on user experience, functionality and clean reporting.

 Working with web apps and APIs to catch bugs through manual testing and exploratory checks.
 Currently expanding skills by learning automation testing.